 KindaHotel – Community, Health, Homelessness, Employment, Aged

-tMk acquired the first of these in 2017, now under transformation from a 2 star budget hotel into a well being Kindahotel for 2019…wish us luck!
-We have started to use this venue for local community gatherings and activities, also as a half-way house for referred homeless, and as a base for our KindaJob and Thankyou projects.
+tMk acquired the first of these in 2017, now under transformation from a 2 star budget hotel into a well being Kindahotel for 2019 and the second KindaKafe…wish us luck!
+We have started to use this venue for local community gatherings and activities, also as a half-way house for referred homeless.

 KindaVan – Mental Health and Kindness promotion